-However you look at it dust is used by many people as a measure of cleanliness.
-For the majority of our work environments, the dust types we find are no different to that in our homes, yet the focus on aspects such as air conditioning and ventilation systems as "generators of dust" is common, but mostly wrong.
+However you look at it, dust is used by many people as a measure of cleanliness.
+For the majority of our work environments, the dust types we find are no different from that in our homes, yet the focus on aspects such as air conditioning and ventilation systems as "generators of dust" is common, but mostly wrong.

 In well maintained and managed buildings with good, well specified and fitted filtration, the quality of air being delivered by air handling units is significantly better than the quality of air outside the premises.
 Even at sizes of 5 microns and above (a micron is 1,000th of a millimetre so it is small). it is not uncommon to achieve a 90% reduction in particle numbers between pre and post filter readings.